rrenomeron/bootc-images/README.md

 These are Enterprise Linux (EL) [``bootc``](https://developers.redhat.com/articles/2024/09/24/bootc-getting-started-bootable-containers) container images meant to be deployed on VMs or bare metal.
-They are currently focused on the desktop/workstation use case, but we might expand into server use cases at some other point.
+They are currently focused on the desktop/workstation use case, although there is currently an experimental server base image.

 While EL itself is stable, these images are still under development.
 Be on the lookout for problems.

-## Features
+## Desktop Features

 - Installed on image:
     - Google Chrome